 - Price Extension: Displaying the prices for different products or services or categories.

 - Location Extension: Helping people find your business location through Google Maps.
-Location extension plays a very important role for such business where the customers walkin is the motive.
+Location extension plays a very important role in such a business where the customers walk in is the motive.

 Step 12: Naming of the Adgroup

 Step 13: Insert the previously selected keywords with relevant match types.

 - Broad Match: For example, if your keyword is a shoe, your ads how to serve the users searching for sports shoes, casual shoes, formal shoes.